01 of 05

 - Turn up the heat in the house and wait.

-- Cut out a section of the wall or ceiling to access the frozen section of pipe, then thaw the pipe as an exposed pipe (see next slide).
+- Cut out a section of the wall or ceiling to access the frozen section of pipe, then thaw the pipe as an exposed pipe (see next step: Thawing an Exposed Frozen Pipe).

 - Use an infrared lamp to help heat the wall section in front of where you believe the pipe is frozen.
-Infrared lamps are better than regular heat lamps because... they pass through the air without heating it and will direct more energy to warming the wall and frozen pipe.
+Infrared lamps are better... than regular heat lamps because they pass through the air without heating it and will direct more energy to warm the wall and frozen pipe.

 04 of 05